Rust to assembly: Arrays, Tuples, Box, and Option handling

 }

 The assembly code for cross_lines_from_quad_coordinates really surprised us.
-We were expecting to see a heap allocation in the return value from the call to the make_quad_coordinates function.
-Since the Box was going to be consumed in the function, we were expecting to see a de-allocation of the heap memory before the function returns.
-What we see is a very efficient generated code that inlined the make_quad_coordinates and eliminated the Box altogether.
+We expected a heap allocation in the return value from the call to the make_quad_coordinates function.
+Since the Box would be consumed in the function, we expected to see a de-allocation of the heap memory before the function returns.
+We see a very efficient generated code that inlined the make_quad_coordinates and eliminated the Box altogether.
 Thus, saving a memory allocation and de-allocation.

 The key points in the generated assembly code are: